PhilippeGambette/cfp/README.md

 Website available at https://treecloud.univ-mlv.fr/cfp/

 If you use this tool, please cite:
-Nadège Lechevrel, Philippe Gambette (2016) A Textometrical Approach to Study the Transmission of Biological Knowledge in the XIXth Century, Nouvelles perspectives en sciences sociales 12(1):221-253.
+Nadège Lechevrel, Philippe Gambette (2016) [Une approche textométrique pour étudier la transmission des savoirs biologiques au XIXe siècle](https://doi.org/10.7202/1038375ar) (A Textometrical Approach to Study the Transmission of Biological Knowledge in the XIXth Century), *Nouvelles perspectives en sciences sociales* 12(1):221-253, https://doi.org/10.7202/1038375ar.

 The files `CFP.php` and `CFP_fr.php` contain details on how to cite the authors of this software, Nadège Lechevrel and Philippe Gambette, if you reuse the code.